256dpi/hanya/README.md

 ## Admin Toolbar

+...

 ### Show & Edit

+...

 ### Filemanager

+...

 ### Sourceeditor

+...

 ### Database Manager

+...

 ### Updater

+...

 ## Translations

-* System Translation
-* Definition Translation
+Translation files reside in two directories.
+The shipped system translations resides in _system/i18n_ while you can add your own translations to _user/i18n_.

+If you want to translate the system messages into another language copy _system/i18n/system.en.ini_ as example to _user/i18n/system.es.ini_ for spanish.
+Then you can translate the messages to your language:

+	; Hanya User Language File (ES)

+	[admin]
+	login = "Login"
+	username = "Nombre de usario"
+	password = "El password"
+	logout = "Logout"
+	edit = "Editar página"
+	...

+When you create definitions you have to provide messages for the active language.
+Create a new translation file _user/i18n/definition.en.ini_:

+	; User Definition File [EN]

+	[example]
+	new_entry = "New Example"
+	edit_entry = "Edit Example"
+	field_string = "String"
+	field_text = "Text"
+	field_html = "HTML"
+	field_textile = "Textile"
+	field_boolean = "Boolean"
+	field_boolean_true = "True"
+	field_boolean_false = "False"
+	field_number = "Number"
+	field_time = "Time"
+	field_date = "Date"
+	field_selection = "Selection"
+	field_reference = "Reference"
+	field_file = "File"

+If hanya don't find a translation for a message i will print a key like _de.definition.example.field_text_.

+Notice that hanya will first load all system translation files and then merge it with your user files.
+So you can override system messages in your user files.

 ## Extending the System

 ### Tags

-Adding your own tags to the System is verry simple.
+Adding your own tags to the system is verry simple.
 Create a file _user/tags/mytag.php_ and programm your logic:

 	class Mytag_Tag {